 When we climb on a rope, we often climb at or beyond our limit (unlike lead climbing for example).
 To that end, when we rig a bottom-rope or top-rope system we rig it knowing that it will very likely be tested and loaded.
 With this in mind get into a habit of working on a ‘belt and braces’ basis.

 Start by looking for two (maybe three if needed) solid independent anchors.
-By independent we mean two separate rocks, trees etc. If one fails then it should have no impact on the other anchor.
+By independent we mean two separate boulders, trees or placements etc. If one fails then it should have no impact on the other anchor(s).
 The anchors of choice don’t move under any circumstances.
 Make sure you make your selection carefully and the word “bombproof” should always spring to mind.

 D – Direction